 Technology has become a part of our everyday lives.
 In fact, you are probably reading this blog right now on your phone, tablet or computer.
 Unfortunately for some, chronic illness is also an everyday reality that comes with many new prescriptions and confusing rules to keep symptoms at bay.

 A chronic condition is one that doesn’t go away with time, usually lasting longer than three months.
 Conditions such as heart disease, type 2 diabetes, respiratory disease, and arthritis fall into this category (1).
-About half of people who have a chronic condition, have more than one, making them more challenging to manage (2).
+Many people who have a chronic condition, have more than one, making them more challenging to manage (2;3).
 Older adults are at an increased risk for chronic conditions (3).

 Chronic conditions are often “self-managed”.
 Self-management skills are daily activities that can help you take control of or lower the impact that a chronic condition has on your life (4).
 Some examples include taking your medications as instructed, improving your diet, or getting more exercise (5).

 But for some, self-management is an overwhelming task.
 This is where technology may help (3;6;7;8;9).

 “Telehealth” is emerging as a good way to improve a patient’s self-management skills.
 It uses communications technology – including audio, video and websites – to deliver healthcare services and health information to people near and far (10).

 A chronic health condition can be a heavy burden, especially when it comes to managing your own care.
 Can telehealth lighten your load?

 Research shows that telehealth can support self-management among older adults with chronic conditions, in part by building capacity for improving self-care skills and self-monitoring behaviors (3;6;7;8;9).